CrypticSpider/dwm-dots/README.md

 ```

 For Font Install The JetBrainsMonoNL Font And Then Selecte It In The Konsole Configuration.
+You Can Change The Default Terminal Emulator Or Anything Else In ~/.config/dwm/config.h and then recompile it again.
+**for exmple you can change this line in the config file to define your desired terminal**:
+static const char \*termcmd[] = { "konsole", NULL }; - chnage the konsole to terminal you wanna to use.

 # Start Dwm With New Configs